marcyeo/SC1015_MiniProject_Submission/README.md

 ![image](https://github.com/marcyeo/SC1015_MiniProject_Submission/assets/147054465/2f5c708c-3858-4fdb-9cb3-661f9e3d81ff)

 Note: 'Home Ownership' and 'Term' are categorical variables.

+From our SHAP Analysis, the top 5 variables that most strongly determine loan status are Annual Income (Feature 2), Maximum Open Credit (Feature 7), Current Loan Amount (Feature 0), Current Credit Balance (Feature 6), and Credit Score (Feature 1).
+Higher Annual Income, Maximum Open credit and Credit Score values tended to lean towards posiitve SHAP values, implying that higher values are strongly suggestive of Loan Status being Fully Paid.
+On the other hand, lower values of Current Loan Amount and Current Credit Balance tended towards positive SHAP values, indicating that lower loan amounts and lower credit balances were more likely to result in Loan Status being Fully Paid.

 Based on these variables, we propose a scoring system that banks can use to rate the risk level of loan default for every customer profile.
 The 10 variables will serve as components to be graded, with the results from the SHAP values used to determine the scoring.
 The scores would aid banks in customer profiling, which banks can then amend loan disbursement policies to cater to different levels of loan default risk, reducing the risk of customer loan default.